youngilk1024/youngilk1024.github.io/category/projects.md

     <span style="font-size:80%">
     (In submission)
     The project aims to deal with multiple provers (remote embedded devices) with minimum latency and TOCTOU (Time-of-check to Time-of-use) window.
-    It achieves constant-time attestation in each prover using CASU and RATA.
+    TRAIN [SenSys'2025] achieves constant-time attestation in each prover using CASU and RATA.
     Theoretically, they entirely remove TOCTOU windows (the inter-device TOCTOU and the time interval between two successive attestations).
     We have measured the attestation time (on Basys 3) and emulated network nodes using OMNeT++.
   </span>